 The charity provides emergency free food to individuals and families.
 The center also usually carries staple items as well as bread, baby food and diapers.
 There are also free Christmas and Thanksgiving meals for people with no money.
 Find how to get free diapers from national programs.
 The church is at 20 Scott Ave, Morgantown, WV 26508.

 Salvation Army programs are extensive in West Virginia.
 There is a center that supports low income, single mothers or people with addictions and working poor residents of Monongalia County.
 Senior citizens and children from struggling families are also key beneficiaries.
 In addition to the resources below, case management services and self-sufficiency is a priority.

 While the resources are limited, there can be some emergency financial aid for paying for expenses such as rent, energy, medications and heating bills.
 Many people from the county also use the Salvation Army food pantry or thrift stores to buy gently used clothing or school supplies.
 Christmas assistance can also help young children by offering gifts or meals.
 There are also free school supplies for kids.
 Read more on Morgantown Salvation Army programs.

 Housing assistance, including homeless prevention programs, operate in the county.
 Using grants, shelter, and motel vouchers, there is help for both tenants facing an eviction and homeowners.
 The assistance is wide ranging, and it can help families in poverty pay their rent or heating bills and more.
 Additional support may place single moms into a new home or even help substance abusers in Morgantown.
 More on Monongalia County homeless prevention programs.

-Morgantown area food banks can help feed the hungry.
+Morgantown area food banks and soup kitchens can help feed the hungry.
 Hundreds of families use a pantry each week to receive everything from a free box of food to personal hygiene items or clothing.
 Case managers from the non-profits will also direct people to government programs, such as SNAP food stamps.
 More on food pantries in Monongalia County.